ddev/ddev/docs/content/developers/building-contributing.md

 ## Testing

 Normal test invocation is `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...` or `make test TESTARGS="-run TestDevAddSites"`.
 The easiest way to run tests is from inside the excellent golang IDE [GoLand](https://www.jetbrains.com/go/).
 Click the arrowhead to the left of the test name.
+This is also easy to do in Visual Studio Code.

+To test with race detection, `make test TESTARGS="-race"` for example.

 To see which DDEV commands the tests are executing, set the environment variable `DDEV_DEBUG=true`.